 Veterinary Surgery and Cancer Treatment

-When cancers are located within the body cavities (i.e., the chest and abdomen), it may be impossible to determine prior to surgery whether complete tumor removal can be accomplished.
+- Exploratory surgery: When cancers are located within the body cavities (i.e., the chest and abdomen), it may be impossible to determine prior to surgery whether complete tumor removal can be accomplished.
 In these cases, surgery is used to explore, or get a better look at, the tumor and make a decision intraoperatively as to the best surgical approach.
 This may be a complete removal, debulking, or simply a small biopsy for diagnostic purposes.
 Before exploratory surgery is considered, the pet owner, oncologist, and surgeon should discuss the various treatment options available depending on what is found during surgery.

-Recovery from surgery
+Recovery from Surgery

-Each specific surgery and tumor type has it's own set of potential complications.
-Not all of these potential complications are predictable; however, unforseen complications are rare.
+Each specific surgery and tumor type has its own set of potential complications.
+Not all of these potential complications are predictable; however, unforeseen complications are rare.
 If risk factors are present, supportive measures before, during, and after surgery are employed.
 Prior to surgery, your veterinarian will discuss with you any recognized risk factors and known potential complications relevant to your pet.